Badruddin Tyabji (diplomat)

-Badruddin Faiz Tyabji (1907-1995) was a senior Indian Civil Service officer, who served as Vice-Chancellor of the Aligarh Muslim University, from 1962 to 1965.
-While serving as a diplomat in 1948, he had undertaken the task of starting the Embassy of India, Brussels.Prince who was envoy in '47 He also served as Indian ambassador in Jakarta, Tehran, Bonn and Tokyo.
+Badruddin Faiz Tyabji (1907–1995) was a senior Indian Civil Service officer, who served as vice-chancellor of the Aligarh Muslim University, from 1962 to 1965.
+While serving as a diplomat in 1948, he had undertaken the task of starting the Embassy of India, Brussels.
+He also served as Indian ambassador in Jakarta, Tehran, Bonn and Tokyo.

 Early life

 He was born in Bombay.
 His father was Faiz Tyabji, a judge of Bombay High Court.
 His sister Kamila Tyabji was a lawyer and philanthropist.

 Career

 Historian Trevor Royle wrote in his book The Last Days of the Raj that Tyabji designed the final form of the current National Flag of India, the tricolour with Ashoka's Dharmachakra in the centre, and that his wife, Surayya Tyabji, made the first copy that flew on Nehru's car on the night of independence.